jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - One trip-to-lockout
 - Trips out all 3 phases no matter which mode recloser is in
 - Two separate latches - one for remote and one for local (toggle switch) - both need to be off to deactivate HLT
-- Activates upon 51 element picking up or
+- Activates upon any 51 element or high current trip picking up
+- HLT can have a definite time delay added, but no unique curve
 - ==Form6 takes precedence over cold load pickup, non-reclosing, and fast trips disabled
-- ==Add definite time delay for HLT elements?
-- ==HLT will act on whatever is fastest, active curve or time delay
-- ==If above ground pickup and below phase, trips all 3 phases on TCC1 or HLT definite time delay?
+- ==If above ground pickup and below phase (ground trip only), trips all 3 phases on TCC1 or HLT definite time delay
 - ==HLT trips on TCC1 or Time delay whichever is faster.
 If unit trips on HLT time then all 3 phases operate and lockout.
 If trip on TCC1 then only phase involved trips and LO